parthdani-clevertap/segment-docs/src/connections/destinations/catalog/actions-optimizely-feature-experimentation-cloud/index.md

 hide-personas-partial: true
 hide-boilerplate: false
 hide-dossier: true
+hidden: true
 ---

 [Optimizely Feature Experimentation](https://www.optimizely.com/products/experiment/feature-experimentation/){:target="_blank"} is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices and anything else with a network connection.

-With their SDK you can deploy code behind feature flags, experiment with A/B tests and use percentage deliveries to roll out or roll back flags immediately.
+With the Optimizely SDK you can deploy code behind feature flags, experiment with A/B tests and use percentage deliveries to roll out or roll back flags immediately.

 Segment’s Optimizely Feature Experimentation (Actions) destination supports tracking of conversion events.
 Segment supports one action (event): trackEvent.
 [TrackEvent](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/track-event-javascript-node){:target="_blank"} sends user conversion events for active experiments.
 Segment sends data using Optimizely's [Event API](https://docs.developers.optimizely.com/experimentation-data/reference/post_events){:target="_blank"}.

-## Implementation Prerequisite
+## Prerequisites

 Optimizely works differently than other Segment destinations: it requires that customers implement some Optimizely functionality native to make sure your experiment logic runs correctly.

 Segment maps `track` events to Optimizely's `track` method.
 You must implement all Optimizely decision-based methods, such as `activate` and `isFeatureEnabled`.
-Segment sends data using Optimizely's[Event API](https://docs.developers.optimizely.com/experimentation-data/reference/post_events){:target="_blank"}.
+Segment sends data using Optimizely's  [Event API](https://docs.developers.optimizely.com/experimentation-data/reference/post_events){:target="_blank"}.
 Segment's API does not include methods that correspond to decision-based methods.

 This requires that customers include a native Optimizely implementation before their Segment implementation on pages or in mobile apps where Optimizely experiments run.